-There are no shortcuts to growing your wealth other than these financial steps:
+All in all, there are no shortcuts to growing your wealth other than these financial steps:

-For example, if you have a total savings of RM10,000 and a total debt of RM4,000, your savings amount is technically what you have left after paying your debt and interest rates.
+For example, if you have a total savings of RM10,000 and total debt of RM4,000, your savings amount is technically what you have left after paying your debt and interest rates.

 Retrenchment, disability, health issues, critical illness, and accidents can cripple your finances if you do not insure yourself properly.

 With a monthly payment of RM250, you have comprehensive insurance including medical coverage of RM100,000 a year and coverage of RM100,000 in the event of death or total permanent disability.